 Theater Majors take a minimum of ten courses divided between theater practice (acting, directing, design, dance, stage management, technical production, and playwriting) and theater studies (the history, criticism, and theory of theater and performance).
-They are also required to fulfill four production requirements that reflect a variety of theatrical activity, demonstrating an active and sustained participation in theatrical production.
+They are also required to fulfill five production requirements that reflect a variety of theatrical activity, demonstrating an active and sustained participation in theatrical production.
 One production credit must be fulfilled by serving as a stage manager or assistant stage manager for a mainstage production.

 Students may also be double majors.
 In addition to theater, past students have majored in English, Neuroscience, Physics, Environmental Studies, or Linguistics.
 Although a double major calls for careful organization and planning, your advisor will serve as a helpful resource in this process.

 For more information on our major requirements, please contact our Academic Coordinator.